lf-/gankra.github.io/blah/swift-abi/index.md

 Third, +0 isn't strictly bound to pass-by-reference, and can just be a trivial bitwise copy of the value.
 Unfortunately, [weak references][weak] require non-trivial moves because their locations are tracked for auto-nulling, so those *are* passed by reference when using +0 to keep it cheap.
 Yes, Swift has both copy and move constructors, although they're currently entirely ARC and not user-defined.
 Swift *also* has unowned references which are the same as Rust's Weak references, which have trivial moves.

-In Swift's current design, +0/+1 is mostly just something the compiler does internally to optimize different calling conventions, but I think more explicit annotations are theoretically on the roadmap.
+In Swift's current design, +0/+1 is mostly just something the compiler does internally to optimize different calling conventions, but I think more explicit annotations are theoretically on the road map.

 There's also a special path for field materialization, "modify", which returns an inout.
 This handles the fact that getters are naively +1, which is especially nasty for nested array operations like `array[0][2] *= 2`, as they would always trigger a huge temporary copy of the inner array!